 With respect to any portion of the 2025 Master Plan that is not a Permitted or Completed building at the time of expiration of the Commercial Development Period, the Commercial Development Period may be extended by and at the option of the Planning Board.

+Condition #3:

-The Applicant shall record at the Registry a perpetual restrictive covenant for conservation purposes, enforceable by the Town of Boxborough and in a form reasonably acceptable to the Planning Board or its designee, on Open Space Restriction Areas A, B and D and Lots 16 and 17 as shown on the 2025 Master Plan.
+Within 120 days after receiving all final permits and approvals required for the 2025 Master Plan – provided that all applicable appeal periods have without any appeals filed, or that any filed appeals have been fully resolved - the Applicant shall record at the Registry a perpetual restrictive covenant for conservation purposes, enforceable by the Town of Boxborough and in a form reasonably acceptable to the Planning Board or its designee, on Open Space Restriction Areas D and Lots 16 and 17 as shown on the 2025 Master Plan.
+It is acknowledged that any restriction on Lots 16 and 17 shall expressly permit work associated with the implementation of the Grassland Management Plan on such Lots.